 7. Herringbone Weave

-The feather twill weave is another name for this type of weave.
-Herringbone is a pattern used by the ancient Roman Empire to construct roads and other infrastructure.
+Another name for this type of weave is feather twill weave.
+Herringbone is a pattern the ancient Roman Empire used to construct roads and other infrastructure.

 They set bricks in a zig-zag pattern to form a V-shape or a crisscross design on the floor.
 We can make Herringbone weave by using various fabrics and yarns.

 It is nothing more than a design with a distinctive V shape.
-The pattern is in columns, with the lines in each column leaning in the opposite direction as the lines in the previous column.
+The pattern is in columns, with the lines in each column leaning in the opposite direction as the previous.

-It is common practice to weave garments in a herringbone pattern.
-It helps create jackets, high-end suits, and gowns of the highest quality.
+Weaving garments in a herringbone pattern is common practice.
+It helps create high-quality jackets, high-end suits, and gowns.

 8. Leno Weave